-Advice & assistance
+Advice & assistance for around the home

 In your home you can take a number of actions to reduce the pollutants and volume of stormwater that leave the property.
 Remember the cumulative effects of everyone’s actions have significant impacts on our waterways and oceans and we can all play a part in minimising stormwater pollution.
 A range of water sensitive urban design (WSUD) measures may be considered on the household scale that will reduce the amount of stormwater leaving your property.

 The Environment Protection (Water Quality) Policy 2015 specifies that a number of pollutants cannot be discharged to the stormwater system.
 By law you are obliged to ensure these pollutants do not reach the stormwater system from your property.
 Many of these apply to everyday activities undertaken around the home: